Facebook Link Instagram Link Youtube Link TikTok Link

 Left to Right: Izriah, Eli, Chris, Haziah, and Ty Soeung.

-Led by their uncle, Izriah, the four brothers — Chris, Ty, Haziah, and Eli — have leveraged extensive sim-racing experience to secure multiple Nashville podium finishes and qualifying spots for the upcoming Tennessee state championships at 8 am on Sunday, Feb 1st in Knoxville.
+Led by their uncle, Izriah, the four brothers — Chris, Ty, Haziah, and Eli — have leveraged extensive sim-racing experience to secure multiple Nashville podium finishes and qualifying spots for the upcoming Tennessee State Championship at 8 am on Sunday, Feb 1st, in Knoxville.

 Chris Soeung